refinedev/refine/documentation/docs/migration-guide/3x-to-4x.md

 We've also made changes in the structure of the resource definition such as the `identifier` property, which lets you define a custom identifier to a resource which can be used to select it in the hooks and components.
 This is useful when using multiple definitions with different paths and the same name.

-The `route` property is now deprecated with the new routing system which lets users define custom routes per action.
+The `route` property is now deprecated.
+The new routing system lets users define custom routes per action.

 ```diff
 resources={[